-A CD-ROM disk can store 250,000 A4-pages Today CD-ROM (Read Only Memory), CD-R (Recordable), CD-RW (ReWrite) and DVD (Digital Video Disk) are often used for music, video, software and encyclopedias.
+A CD-ROM disk can store 250.000 A4-pages Innovations like CD-ROM, CD-R(ead), CD-RW(rite), and DVDs further broadened the horizons of digital data, all thanks to the laser techniques first outlined by pioneers like Arthur Schawlow and Charles Townes in 1960.

-A compact disk can easily contain an encyclopedia as Larousse with all its articles and images, up to 650 megabytes $(6500 \times 2^{20} \text{ bytes}; \text{ being } 650 \times 1048576 \text{ bytes or about } 250,000 \text{ A4 pages text) of data.}$
+A compact disk can easily contain an encyclopedia as Larousse with all its articles and images, up to 650 megabytes $(6500 \times 2^{20} \text{ bytes}; \text{ being } 650 \times 1048576 \text{ bytes} \text{ or about } 250.000 \text{ A4 pages text}) \text{ of data}.$

+Cerree hibride

+Graficas Armitleno

+Corree servicio EDI a la pequeña y mediana industria y comercio

+Graficas Armitano

+Corree servicio EDI a la pequeña y mediana industria y comercio

+Graficas Armitano

+Correo servicio EDI a la pequeña y mediana industria y comercio

+Graficas Armitano

+Correo servicio EDI a la pequeña y mediana industria y comercio

+Graficas Armitano

+Correo servicio EDI a la pequeña y mediana industria y comercio

+Graficas Armitano

+floppy disk and sending data over internet

 Meter Stamp Specimen type SECAP (France)

 5.25 inch floppy disk

 The floppy disk or flexible magnetic disk revolutionized computer disk storage for small systems and became ubiquitous in the 1980s and 1990s in their use with home computers to distribute software, transfer data, and create backups and archives.
+By 1996, there were an estimated 5 billion floppy disks in use.